 Children need to get an orthodontic evaluation

 Unfortunately, many adults with incorrectly positioned teeth should have received the help they needed when their adult teeth were developing.
-Orthodontists can identify potential problems as soon as your child starts developing adult teeth.
+Orthodontists in Calgary can identify potential problems as soon as your child starts developing adult teeth.
 Most orthodontists recommend a visit when your child is just seven years old.

 Early visits will help you identify tooth development problems, such as teeth crowding, an uneven bite, overlapping, and crooked teeth.
 Corrective orthodontic treatments produce more favorable results within a shorter timeframe when implemented from a young age.
 For instance, a child will wear braces for a relatively shorter time than an adult because it is easier to realign teeth as they grow.